The Philippines Travel Advice

 In 2014, a bus bombing occurred in Bukidnon located in the Northern Mindanao region; the bomb hit a public bus inside the main front entrance of Central Mindanao University.
 The Bangsamoro Islamic Freedom Fighters were the number one suspects of the attack, but Philippine authorities say that they never took responsibility for it.

 There is a high rate of serious street crime and robbery in all areas of the Philippines.
-You should take the right precautions in order to ensure that you have a trouble-free trip.
+The best travel advice for the Philippines is that you should take the right precautions in order to ensure that you have a trouble-free trip.
 It is highly advisable that when you arrive in the Philippines, you arrange to be met at the airport or use your hotels transfer service.
 You should be wary of what taxis you use and ensure that you are confident they are a legitimate taxi firm.
 You can find out this information either online or through your hotel.
 There have been multiple cases in recent years of taxi drivers and their partners (also known as fixers in the Philippines) mugging and assaulting their unsuspecting passengers.

 Avoid displaying money or other valuables.
 Also be cautious of strangers offering drinks both at day and night.
 They may be spiked; this is a common kidnap tactic used in the Philippines.